-An ‘unsui’ (*) was, in ancient Japan, a kind of monk who moved around from monastery to monastery during his lifetime.
+An ‘unsui’ (*) was, in ancient Japan, a kind of monk moving around lifelong from monastery to monastery.
 Time and again he was fully present in the here and now.
 And time and time again he was ready to depart ‘here and now’.

-Maybe you can call it ‘the path’?
-(Dao), the road as the only home.
+Maybe you can call it ‘the path’ (Dao), the road as one’s only home.
 Being on the road.

-Probably with the same feeling as someone who actually is on a pilgrimage: not the end goal is the goal, but the path towards it.
+Probably with the same feeling as someone who actually is on a pilgrimage: not the end is the goal, but the path towards it.
 The goal is every step you take.
-The meditative walking.
+A meditative walking.

-Nice idea: accompanied with some AURELIS for example, a multi-day walk through nature around Assisi.
+Nice idea: accompanied with some AURELIS, a multi-day walk through nature around Assisi.
 Wandering from farm to convent, to any place where we can spend the night… with all the overwhelming beauty of simplicity and with full surrender to that simplicity.

-AURELIS is the work of human beings.
-It is my work.
-So it is far from perfect.
-Thank God – otherwise it would be something unbearable.
-On the other hand , I think it’s okay as such: it’s a ‘perfect imperfection’.
+AURELIS is my work.
+So it’s far from perfect.
+Thank God – otherwise it would be unbearable.
+On the other hand, I think it’s OK as such: it’s a ‘perfect imperfection’.
 Its quality depends on the quality of a skill, on ‘putting one’s soul into something’.
-So not to the extent in which one represents the things as being certain (but that, as a result, can become stronger).
-A stream is flowing and it is always other water and it’s always the same stream.
+So not to the extent in which one represents things as certain (but that, as a result, can be stronger).
+A stream flows along and it’s always other water and it’s always the same stream.

 Clouds are rolling by and they are always differently the same clouds.
-It is always differently the same rain,
+It’s always differently the same rain,

-whether that rain falls on a church or on a mosque or on a towering building or on the field of a farmer who, in the meantime, is cozily sitting at a table to read … perhaps even this text.
+whether that rain falls on a church or a mosque or a towering building or the field of a farmer who, in the meantime, is cozily sitting at a table, reading… perhaps even this text.